Bankruptcy Frequently Asked Questions

 A full list of employment restrictions can be found on AFSA’s website.
 It is important to review current employment contracts to ensure you have not made assurances directly to your employer outside of the bankruptcy employment restrictions.

 If you are made redundant or receive a pay-out after losing your job, the payment will generally be included in calculating your assesable income for the period it was recieved.

 You are allowed to travel overseas while you are bankrupt, but you must request permission from your Bankruptcy Trustee to leave Australia.
 It is recommended you give your trustee at least four weeks’ notice of your intentions to travel, so they have enough time to gather the required information and give you approval.
 You must provide your Trustee with:

 - The reason why you want to travel overseas,

 - Your contact details including overseas address so your trustee can contact you,

 - Proof of who is paying for the travel, and

 - Employer evidence if you’re travelling overseas for work.

-This depends on your circumstances.
-Superannuation payments received before bankruptcy are claimable by your trustee, along with any assets you purchased with those funds.
-On the other hand, superannuation payments you receive during or after your bankruptcy are not claimable by your trustee.
+- Superannuation payments recieved before bankruptcy are claimable by your Trustee, along with any assets you purchased with those funds